MuhammadImranBrohi/MuhammadImranBrohi/README.md

 - Version Control: Git,Github
 - Tools: VSCode, npm, Webpack

- Projects

-- [Project 1:  Medical Laboratory System]
-- [Project 2: School Managment System]
+ Hi, I'm Muhmmad  Imran

-# Hi, I'm [Muhmmad  Imran] - A Machine learning Expert 👨‍💻
+ A Machine learning Expert

 I'm a data enthusiast with a knack for extracting valuable insights from complex datasets.
 From exploratory data analysis to machine learning model deployment, I thrive on turning raw data into actionable intelligence.